AalaaAyman24/Dataset-Insight-RAG-Chatbot/README.md

 4. **Warnings and User Feedback**
    If the user selects a column with too many unique values for a particular chart type (e.g., more than 20 unique values for a bar chart), the function will display a warning.
 This ensures that the user can make informed decisions about which visualization type to use.

+### 13. **Download Processed Data**
+- **Download Data**:
+  - Once you’ve processed and cleaned your data, you can download it in your preferred format (CSV or Excel) by clicking the "Download Processed Data" button in the sidebar.
+  - This allows you to use the cleaned and transformed data for further analysis or to share it with others.